-The Zebronics gave us around 12 minutes of back up time after it was fully-charged.
-This was marginally lower than the Circle power UPS (by 2 minutes) but the warranty service offered by Zebronics more than make up for that.
+The Zebronics gave us around 12 minutes of back up time after it was fully charged.
+This was marginally lower than the Cycle power UPS (by 2 minutes) but the warranty service offered by Zebronics more than makes up for that.
 Plus, the backup time is sufficient for you to save your work and shut the PC down safely.

 Zebronics batteries can be replaced at a minimal price of Rs.
 750 - Rs.
 850, similar to Circle Power.
-Also, this price is extremely low compared to the APC 1100VA’s batteries.
-Also, this price is extremely low compared to the APC 1100VA’s batteries.
+Also, this price is extremely low compared to APC 1100VA’s batteries.

 APC 600 VA